rtmigo/xrandom_dart/README.md

 All the benchmarks on this page are from AOT-compiled binaries running on AMD A9-9420e with Ubuntu 20.04.
 Time is measured in milliseconds.

+The tables are created using the [tabular](https://pub.dev/packages/tabular) library.

 # Consistency

 The library has been thoroughly **tested to match reference numbers** generated